Flydx1234/guildsup/README.md

 {
   guildName: "WoW Raiders",
   game: "Wow",
-  state: "private",
+  state: "private", //not in use for the final project
   description: "We raiding all day",
-  imgUrl: img.png,
+  imgUrl: img.png, //not in use for the final project
-  memberLimit: 50,
-  memberCount : 3,
+  memberLimit: 50, //not in use for the final project memberCount : 3,
   members: [
     { name:"player1", joinDate: //timestamp},